dherault/serverless-offline/README.md

 ```
 --apiKey                    Defines the API key value to be used for endpoints marked as private Defaults to a random hash.
---cacheInvalidationRegex    Provide the plugin with a regexp to use for ignoring cache invalidation.
-Default: '/node_modules/'
 --corsAllowHeaders          Used as default Access-Control-Allow-Headers header value for responses.
 Delimit multiple values with commas.
 Default: 'accept,content-type,x-api-key'
 --corsAllowOrigin           Used as default Access-Control-Allow-Origin header value for responses.
 Delimit multiple values with commas.
 Default: '*'
 --corsDisallowCredentials   When provided, the default Access-Control-Allow-Credentials header value will be passed as 'false'.
 Default: true